Life Insurance for Seniors

 Which Companies are Best for life insurance for Seniors?

 - We know which carriers look more favorably on certain medical conditions.
+This can be the difference between an approval and a decline (especially when purchasing final expense insurance).

 - We have in-house independent underwriters to assist us with the more complex cases.
 Their experience working directly with the carriers and their underwriters puts them in the unique position of knowing the insurance company's preferences best.
+They can have a conversation with the carrier underwriter if there is a need.
+Most agents do not have the ability to discuss a case with the carrier underwriter.

 - Together we can direct you to the carrier that will look most favorably on your personal situation.